AccentureFed/18FRFQ-Response/deployment-details/README.md

 * logout/log back in
 * docker info --> now should have docker permissions as ec2-user

+# Usage
+  Once you have a server configured with the Docker daemon, there are two simple steps:
+    1. Pull Jigsaw image from DockerHub
+    2. Launch Docker container using Jigsaw image

-# usage
+# DockerHub
-* copy Dockerfile and 'run.sh' to server into a directory
-* In 'run.sh' set desired admin and admin-script password
-* from that dir, run the command to build an 'image': docker build -t tomcat-server .
+* from the server with Docker installed, create a new folder called AFS-Jigsaw run: "mkdir AFS-Jigsaw"
-* to view the available images, run: docker images
+* change to that directory run: "cd AFS-Jigsaw"
+* pull the Jigsaw Docker image from DockerHub run: "docker pull joshbaker/jigsaw-prod"
-* to start the image as a container, run: docker run -i -t -p 8080:8080 tomcat-server
+* to start the image as a container, run: "docker run -i -t -p 8080:8080 agilex-jigsaw-server"

-# additional details
+# Additional details
-This creates and starts a docker container and maps port 8080 of your host IP to your running container.
+This creates and starts a docker container and maps port 8080 of your host IP to port 8080 on your running container.
 You can exit with ^c.
 This does not delete the container, only stops it.
-You can view all containers with 'docker ps -a'.
-You can delete all containers with 'docker rm $(docker ps -a -q)'
+You can view all containers with "docker ps -a".
+You can delete all containers with "docker rm $(docker ps -a -q)"

-NOTE: The running Tomcat from the Docker script will NOT be secured with SSL.
-If you have an SSL certificate, you will need to configure Tomcat accordingly.
+NOTE: Running Tomcat from the Docker script will NOT be secured with SSL.
+If you have an SSL certificate, you will need to configure Tomcat and the Docker container accordingly and then map the 443 port in your docker run command "docker run -i -t -p 443:443 agilex-jigsaw-server"